Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Linguistics/Best Friend’s Couch Invitation.md

 -  She’s welcomed into her friends’ community; its members treat negative Ties toward foreigners, strangers, or outsiders as one step weaker for her.
 -  When she sleeps in her host’s house, she gains an additional Willpower from a full night’s rest.
 -  It’s difficult to keep track of her as she moves from home to home; Investigation and tracking rolls against her suffer +1 target number.
 -  She can use Favorable Inflection Procedure against multiple members of her friends’ community, waiving multiple target penalties.
+## Reset
-Reset: Once per story unless reset by accomplishing a major character or story goal with the help of the Sidereal’s new friends.
+Once per story unless reset by accomplishing a major character or story goal with the help of the Sidereal’s new friends.
 Joybringers can reset it by fulfilling an auspicious prospect.